 International applicants are candidates for admission who are not citizens of the United States and who do not possess a permanent resident visa.

-International student applicants must submit all of the documents required for admission by the date listed on the International Student Admission webpage.
-The College adopts as its official policy for international student admission the guidelines published by the American Association of Collegiate Registrars and Admissions Officers.
-The Admission Office will only review a complete international application, which consists of the following items:
+The Admission office will only review a complete international application, which consists of the following items:

 - 1. A completed application; - 2.
 A response to one application essay question; - 3.
 Originals, or certified copies, of all high school or secondary school records and diplomas; any document not in English must be translated and evaluated by an international credentials evaluation service.
 Transfer students must also have an official college or university transcript mailed or sent electronically from each college or university attended. - 4.
 A supporting letter from a teacher, college professor, or advisor; - 5.
-A completed Financial Aid and Certificate of Finances application; - 6.
+A completed Financial Aid and Certificate of Finances application (www.centenary.edu/certifinances); - 6.
 A clear, legible copy of the photo page of the passport; and - 7. a.
 Students who are native speakers of English must submit official SAT I or ACT scores in lieu of English proficiency exam results.
 Official SAT I or ACT scores are those reported directly to Centenary College of Louisiana by the respective testing agency at the request of the applicant. - b.
 Students who are non-native speakers of English are required to submit official Test of English as a Foreign Language (TOEFL) or official International English Language Testing System (IELTS) or Duolingo scores if official SAT I or ACT scores are not provided.
 Official scores are those reported directly to Centenary College of Louisiana by the respective testing agency at the request of the applicant.
 The following minimum scores are required for admission: TOEFL: Paper-based test (550); Computer-based test (213); Internet-based test (79) IELTS: Each content area (6.0) Duolingo (100).